Brittany Anjou: Enamiĝo Reciprokataj / Reciprocal Love (2019)

 In February 2019, Anjou released her debut piano album Enamiĝo Reciprokataj, on Origin Records, a phrase in the Esperanto language meaning "falling in love reciprocated" or "mutual breakdown."
 The album features Greg Chudzik, Nick Anderson, Ben Perowsky, and Ari Folman-Cohen.
 The album received positive reviews from Downbeat Magazine, Amazon, All About Jazz, NYC Jazz Record, and France Musique.
 She has been called a "virtuosa" and "highly sophisticated".

 Nong Voru / Fake Love (2021)

 Anjou produced, co-performed, and released an album with Ghanaian xylophonist Alfred Kpebesaane entitled "Nong Voru", translated as "fake love" from Dagara.
 Released on Chant Records, it features songs of the gyil, a traditional 14-bar non-western tuned xylophone honoring the dead.
 The album explores the juxtaposition of the non-traditional Ghanaian tuning of the gyil and Western tuning of the Rhodes, microtonal Casio 1000P synthesizer, drums, microtonal electric bass, and Gleetchlab computer processing effects by electronic musician Michael Clemow.

 The album was born out of her studies with Alfred while living in Ghana in 2006, their 2018 residency in NYC at Barbes known as "Ghanaian Gyil Gala", and performances at The Stone, Rockwood Music Hall, and The Owl Music Parlor.

-Bi TYRANT / Bisexual Tyrant (2014 - present)

-Anjou fronts a hardcore punk band on vocals with drummer Laura Cromwell and guitarist Rich Bennett (drag name Valerie Vetere) called Bi TYRANT.
-The band promotes bi+, pan, genderqueer visibility, and abortion being legal.
-They self-released their debut album "Bisexual Tyrant" at LPR in 2016, and are currently working on a second album with Martin Bisi.